SP2203/MLD-Submissions/README.md

 # MLD-Submissions
-This repository contains the assignments for MLD batch 28th March
+This repository contains the assignments for various Machine Learning Algorithms